 The Funds intend to distribute substantially all of their net investment income at least annually and net capital gains annually in December.
 Both types of distributions will be reinvested in shares of the applicable Fund unless you elect to receive cash.
-Dividends from net investment income (including any excess of net short-term capital gain over net long-term capital loss) are generally taxable to investors as ordinary income, while distributions of net capital gain (the excess of net long-term capital gain over net short-term capital loss) are generally taxable as long-term capital gain, regardless of your holding period for the shares.
+Dividends from net investment income (including any excess of net short-term capital gain over net long-term capital loss) are generally taxable to investors as ordinary income, while distributions of net capital gain, (the excess of net long-term capital gain over net short-term capital loss) are generally taxable as long-term capital gain, regardless of your holding period for the shares.
 Any dividends or capital gain distributions you receive from a Fund will normally be taxable to you when paid, regardless of whether you reinvest dividends or capital gain distributions or receive them in cash.
 Certain dividends or distributions declared in October, November or December will be taxed to shareholders as if received in December if they are paid during the following January.
 Each year the Funds will inform you of the amount and type of your distributions.
 IRAs and other qualified retirement plans are generally exempt from federal income taxation, but retirement proceeds that are paid out to the participant may be taxable.
 Individuals, trusts and estates with income above certain thresholds are subject to a 3.8% Medicare contribution tax on net investment income including interest, dividends and capital gains.

 Distributions of "qualifying dividends" will generally be taxable to you at long-term capital gain rates, as long as certain requirements are met.
 In general, if 95% or more of the gross income of a Fund (other than net capital gain) consists of dividends received from domestic corporations or "qualified" foreign corporations ("qualifying dividends"), then all distributions paid by that Fund to individual shareholders will be taxed at long-term capital gain rates.
+But if less than 95% of the gross income of a Fund (other than net capital gain) consists of qualifying dividends, then distributions paid by that Fund to individual shareholders will be taxed at long-term capital gain rates.
 But if less than 95% of the gross income of a Fund (other than net capital gain) consists of qualifying dividends, then distributions paid by that Fund to individual shareholders will be qualifying dividends only to the extent they are derived from qualifying dividends earned by such Fund.
 For the lower rates to apply, you must have owned your Fund shares for at least 61 days during the 121-day period beginning on the date that is 60 days before the Fund's ex-dividend date (and the Fund will need to have met a similar holding period requirement with respect to the shares of the corporation paying the qualifying dividend).
 The amount of a Fund's distributions that qualify for this favorable treatment may be reduced as a result of the Fund's securities lending activities (if any), a high portfolio turnover rate, or investments in debt securities or "non-qualified" foreign corporations.